 You can watch President Obama doing this here:

+An easy way to delay (and replay) the funny is to use callbacks.
 Callbacks bring together everything in the end.
-This is where you go back (callback) and reference items that just got a laugh or create something from items mentioned earlier in the conversation.
+This is where you go back (callback) and reference items that just got a laugh, or create something from items mentioned earlier in the conversation.
 This can be one of your jokes that worked or something funny or memorable from someone else.
 Remember, you don’t have to tell a new joke to be funny!

 Speaking of funny, here are a few jokes where I humiliated myself just for you: